 Extreme Ownership: How U.S. Navy SEALs Lead and Winby Jocko Willink, Leif Babin

-Written by two former Navy Seals, Extreme Ownership discusses the many facets of what being a good leader entails.
-With anecdotes from their experiences on the ground as well as stories from their corporate lives, Willink and Babin describe the key targets a leader should aim to achieve, as well as the steps you need to take to get there.
+Written by two former Navy Seals, Extreme Ownership discusses the many facets of being a good leader.
+With anecdotes from their experiences on the ground and stories from their corporate lives, Willink and Babin describe the key targets a leader should aim to achieve, as well as the steps they need to take to get there.

 Winning The War Within

 “Despite all the failures of individuals, units, and leaders, and despite the myriad mistakes that had been made, there was only one person to blame for everything that had gone wrong on the operation: me.”

 Good leaders don’t just take responsibility for their job; they also take ownership of everything that impacts their mission.
 They do not shift blame to others as they understand that anything that happens under their jurisdiction - whether good or bad - is their fault.
 While it may be easy to blame a team member for screwing up, good leaders recognize that it only happened because they have not performed as well as they should.

 Taking ownership in this manner not only builds trust and respect, but the rest of the team will also adopt the same mindset, and performance rates will be through the roof.
 Remember that leadership is the most important factor when it comes to a team’s performance.